ashurudra09/campus-image-location-prediction/README.md

 - Hyperparameters used: Epochs = 50, LR = 1e-4 , Dropout =0.5 , Stochastic_prob_depth = 0.5 (To avoid overfitting)
 - Early stopping when LR drops below 1e-6

-### Direction Task
-- Backbone used: ConvNext-Tiny with pretrained weights
-- Modification: Classifier is modified by changing it to a layer norm, flatten, dropout of 0.5 and output to 1 node.
-- MAAE Loss with Adam optimizer and ReduceLROnPlateau schedulers are used.
-- Hyperparameters used: Epochs = 50, LR = 1e-4 , Dropout =0.5 , Stochastic_prob_depth = 0.5 (To avoid overfitting)
-- Early stopping when LR drops below 1e-6

 ---

 ### Link to Model Weights